benjah05/Roller-Splat/README.md

 # Mobile Project 1: Roller Splat
+Learn how to create hyper-casual games specifically built for mobile

+## Objective
+- Learn how to script touch input for mobile
+- Learn how to build and deploy for android
-A complete experience of a hyper-casual game
+- A complete experience of a hyper-casual game